What does the spot price of gold (or silver) mean?

 Can I buy using anything other than New Zealand dollars?
 Do you have foreign currency accounts that I can transfer to when buying precious metals?

-Yes one of our suppliers has US Dollar, Australian Dollar, Euro and Great British Pound foreign currency accounts.
+Yes we have foreign currency account payment options including US Dollar, Australian Dollar, Euro and Great British Pound.

 So I’ve bought now I want to keep the gold and silver safe.
 What about storage?
 Where can I store precious metals?